Redocly/redocly-cli-cookbook/rulesets/best-practices/README.md

 ## What this does and why

-This ruleset combines unopinionated, "best practices" rules.
+This ruleset combines unopinionated, "best practices" rules with the spec-compliant ruleset.

 They are useful without adding too much noise in most cases, and prevent oversights.